Warning: There are spoilers from Book 1, so if you haven’t read it, I suggest you turn back now and come back later!

 Amya and Mael broke me out of Aphelion almost five weeks ago, and they’ve kept me here, refusing to let me go.
-At first, I was convinced they were returning me to Nostraza, but my fate continues to be far more complicated than that.
+At first, I was convinced they were returning me to Nostraza, but my fate continues to be more complicated than that.
 Instead, they’ve stuck me in this opulent room and won’t stop asking me questions.
-I’ve contemplated my escape countless times, but I don’t know where I’d go.
+I’ve contemplated the logistics of my escape countless times, but I don’t know where I’d go.
 We’re surrounded by nothing but a deadly forest and even deadlier mountains.

 “Not until you answer my questions.
 I have ways of making you talk, Inmate,” Nadir says, baring his teeth, those dark and disconcerting aurora-infused eyes flashing with fury.
 The colors swirl in his irises, the effect nearly hypnotic.
-He leans closer, nothing left but this constant wall of ire between us.
-My skin twitches in response to his closeness, like ribbons sliding through my blood.
+He leans closer, nothing left but a constant wall of ire between us.
+My skin twitches in response to his closeness, like ribbons are sliding through my blood.

 “Then do it,” I bite back.
 He’s been threatening me for weeks, and I’m not sure what’s keeping him from making good on his promises.
 So I keep pushing him, trying to make him snap.
 Wondering how far I can go.

 I meant what I said.
 He thinks he knows something and maybe his suspicions are right, but I will confirm nothing until I know my brother and sister are alive.

 Even then, this prince is dreaming if he thinks he’s getting anything from me.

 His jaw clenches, but there’s a flicker of hesitation in his eyes, so quick I’m not sure if I imagine it.

 “Do it,” I taunt as his grip tightens around my throat, the pressure bordering on dangerous.

 I stare him down, determined to never let him see my fear.